-The Aegean College offers a high-quality postgraduate course on Cognitive Behavioural Therapy with Councelling skills in collaboration with the state British Canterbury Christ Church University.
+Aegean College offers a high-quality MSc in Cognitive Behavioural Therapy with Councelling skills in collaboration with the University of Essex.

 The so-called “Talking Therapies” are mental health services which give patients a way to address personal problems as well as issues of thoughts, emotions, behaviour and interaction with their partners with the aim of improving their lives.

-The course includes topics on individual, team, family and couples counselling and can offer participants the necessary skills to help them become professional psychotherapists specialized on cognitive-behavioural psychotherapy.
+The course includes topics on individual, team, family and couples counselling and can offer participants the necessary skills to help them become professional psychotherapists specialised on cognitive-behavioural psychotherapy.

 - The cognitive-behavioural model is of the mostly widespread and successfully applied methods in mental health.